 - Use of O2 Wi-Fi hotspots

 - Friendly tech support from the O2 Gurus

-Verdict: Yeah, both networks have plenty going on.
+Yeah, both networks have plenty going on.
 If you truly can't decide between an EE and an O2 plan, go for the one with the perks you're more likely to use.
-For example, if you have EE broadband at home, it's kind of a no-brainer - though O2 has more to offer the rest of us, because of the sheer breadth of Priority.
+For example, the free subscription to EE’s entertainment packages may be enough to tempt you to sign up, though O2 has more to offer the rest of us, because of the sheer breadth of Priority.

 These are two major networks with a lot to offer.
 Both have excellent basic mobile service, a nice spread of plans, and of course lots of perks.
 Sooooo which one is best?